Architectural Support for Containment-based Security [abstract] (PDF)

 Hansen Zhang, Soumyadeep Ghosh, Jordan Fix, Sotiris Apostolakis, Stephen R. Beard, Nayana P. Nagendra, Taewook Oh, and David I. August

 To Appear: Proceedings of the Twenty-Fourth International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), April 2019.

-hardware components has been challenging due to their complexity and the
+Securing hardware components has been challenging due to their complexity and

-proportionate attack surface they present during their design, manufacturing,
+the proportionate attack surface they present during their design, manufacture,

 deployment, and operation.
 Recognizing that external communication represents

 one of the greatest threats to a systemâs security, this paper introduces the

 erroneous behavior using a relatively simple and pluggable gatekeeping hardware